Cyber attacks are putting small businesses at risk. Attacks continue to grow each year and small businesses have a bullseye on them.

 The results of a cyber attack can damage a company severely, sometimes to the point of going out of business.

-Cyber security needs to be an important of part of your business and following these steps are a great way to start fully protecting your business.
+Cyber security needs to be an important of part of your business and following these cyber security tips are a great way to start fully protecting your business.

 Know what you are protecting against